mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 config = Config()
 ```

-For our test we will use the FileSourceStage to read in a large file containing lines of JSON corresponding to email messages, and package them as Morpheus Message objects  for our passthrough stage to consume.
+For our test we will use the `FileSourceStage` to read in a large file containing lines of JSON corresponding to email messages, and package them as Morpheus message objects for our pass-through stage to consume.
 ```python
 pipeline.set_source(FileSourceStage(config, filename=input_file, iterative=False))
 ```

 Next we will add our new stage to the pipeline and then add a MonitorStage which will measure the throughput of our passthrough stage.
 ```python
 pipeline.add_stage(PassThruStage(config))
 pipeline.add_stage(MonitorStage(config))